BEGINNER LEVEL COURSES

 Review the basic mathematic principles you need to pass your certification exams.
 This course will include math examples typically found on exams and help you review how to solve relevant math problems.
 You need a TI-30XS scientific calculator to participate in this course.

-Learning Objectives:- Demonstrate how to operate a scientific calculator or calculator emulator
+- Demonstrate how to operate a scientific calculator or calculator emulator.

 - Solve basic sample math problems related to: